 - TCP/IP Protocol, Bluetooth and secure networking stacks are available from embedded software vendors such as Embedded Access, Interniche, Searan, SoftRISC and Stonestreet One.

-Synopsys partners with the major audio technology licensing companies in order to offer a comprehensive range of audio codecs and post-processing software optimized for DesignWare ARC cores.
+Synopsys collaborates with the major audio technology licensing companies in order to offer a comprehensive range of audio codecs and post-processing software optimized for DesignWare ARC cores.

 - Digital Wave Co., Ltd. was established to promote and develop the China DRA audio standard.
 It is responsible for the contract affairs such as licensing, application development, technical support and business promotion affairs of DRA audio technology, both domestically and abroad.
 Synopsys is a licensee of Digital Wave and provides the DRA Decoder optimized for ARC processors.